michaelhaar/secret_message/README.md

 # secret_message
-This is a small programming challenge.
+This was a small programming challenge.

 A friend has hidden my keys.
 In order to find them, I had to remove the numbers in the provided photos.